24/10/2024

 That didn’t make a whole lot of sense, but it was late and I wanted to have a daiquiri and then go to bed and not to try and coax some half coherent explanation out of a helpful but sometimes confusing piece of software.
 I assumed that module was running some internal cleanup on the user directory that would make my hacks and workarounds obsolete in a few weeks.
 Little did I know that I was right in a dark, twisted way.

 Why, though?
 What business had the user database sending malware to its users?
 Had it been infected by some worm or compromised by some crackers?
 That was when it dawned on me.
-Yeah, in a way it had been compromised.
+Yeah, it had been compromised alright.
+By yours truly.
 I had uploaded a module that a large language model had conjured up for me, and of which I had no clue how it worked or even where exactly it had come from.

 23/11/2024